Companion To Irish Traditional Music, 3rd edition

 This edition also meshes with the performance initiative which grew out of the 2011 volume – the Compánach and Turas audio-visual concerts and their 2-CD album which have 1/ all tune-types and 2/ county-by-county music as described in the Companion, much of which is given in notation in the pages of the Companion.
 The book will also link to the DVD – Turas, Virtual Ireland in Music – in which the Turas and Compánach music is copiously illustrated with 700 images that give the book a third dimension, but which it cannot carry.
 These images in the digital format of the DVD can be paused and replayed for contemplation and discussion, illumination of the book’s text, altogether a versatile education tool.

-BOOK LAUNCH IN LATE MAY, 2024; kindle version available thereafter.
+BOOK LAUNCH JUNE 5th, 2024; kindle version available thereafter.
 In-house, library editions are available by negotiation with the publishers.

 The Companion Album download